derpaherk/Zabbix-GPU-Monitoring/README.md

 ## Disclaimer
 I put this together for myself mainly, but if others find what I have found useful then rejoice!
-I wasn't able to really find any good info on Monitoring AMD cards so I sudo created it.
+I wasn't able to really find any good info on Monitoring AMD cards so I pseudo created it.
 Nvidia was a bit more friendly..
 But I wanted them all in one easy to find area.